GhostPack/SharpDPAPI/README.md

 If you're unfamiliar with DPAPI, [check out this post](https://www.harmj0y.net/blog/redteaming/operational-guidance-for-offensive-user-dpapi-abuse/) for more background information.

+For more information on Credentials and Vaults in regards to DPAPI, check out Benjamin's [wiki entry on the subject.](https://github.com/gentilkiwi/mimikatz/wiki/howto-~-credential-manager-saved-credentials)

 [@harmj0y](https://twitter.com/harmj0y) is the primary author of this port.

 SharpDPAPI is licensed under the BSD 3-Clause license.